 Are you looking for things to do around Prague Castle?
 Try our tourist scavenger hunt to walk through and around Prague Castle while discovering its many palaces and churches!

-It will take you from Prague Castle and its monuments to the Church of St. Benedict, then to the Senate, by way of several museums, palaces, and churches.
+In fact, it will take you from Prague Castle and its monuments to the Church of St. Benedict, then to the Senate, by way of several museums, palaces, and churches.
 We offer challenges at every step.
-Each challenge will tell you where you are going next and a bit of local history and advice.
+Often, challenges will tell you where you are going next and a bit of local history and advice.

 Prague is the capital and most important city of the Czech Republic located on the Vltava River.
 It has a metropolitan population of 2.6 million.